How It Works

 Federal Taxes

-- Additional Medicare Tax (0.9%) on high earners
+- Additional Medicare Tax (0.9%) on earnings above threshold

-- Taxable Social Security calculation based on combined income thresholds
+- Taxable Social Security based on provisional income thresholds

 Capital Gains

-- Bracket stacking—ordinary income fills lower brackets before capital gains are taxed
+- Bracket stacking—ordinary income fills lower brackets first

 - Net Investment Income Tax (NIIT) of 3.8% when applicable

-- Cost basis tracking so you're only taxed on actual gains
+- Cost basis tracking so only actual gains are counted

 Retirement Accounts

-- Required Minimum Distributions (RMDs) using IRS Uniform Lifetime Table
+- Required Minimum Distributions (RMDs) using IRS tables

 - Employer matching contributions